diego-aslz/macrobase/README.md

 for.
 You can specify how many times you want it to run with a parameter, as you can see below.
 And at last, it will run what's in the `after` directory.

-    ./run 5 # Runs what's in the 'execution' folder five times.
+    ./run -r 5 # Runs what's in the 'execution' folder five times.

 By default, every time you record a macro using the `rec` script or register a delay using the `delay` script, the result will be tossed in the `execution`